RobustFormer: Noise-Robust Pre-training for images and videos: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Noise-robust models are essential for many real-world applications, where unpredictable and unique noise patterns can significantly impact performance.
+Noise-robust models are essential for many real-world applications, where noise patterns can significantly impact performance.
 While some deep learning models rely on heavy augmentation and others on rule-based filtering, these approaches are limited in scalability due to the inherent randomness and diversity of noise.
-RobustFormer addresses this challenge by utilizing transformers’ adaptability and the noise-handling capabilities of Wavelet Transform.
-This approach enables efficient decomposition of spatio-temporal information, selectively focusing on low-frequency components to enhance robustness across diverse noise types without the need for exhaustive augmentation or complex filtering rules thus making few assumptions about the evaluation noises.
+Our approach enables efficient decomposition of spatio-temporal information, selectively focusing on low-frequency components to enhance robustness across diverse noise types without the need for exhaustive augmentation or complex filtering rules, thus making few assumptions about the evaluation noises.
 We validated our method on both image and video benchmark datasets with benchmark noise types for both and show our model's significance compared to prior works.

 { }